-- 2. ENROLLMENT, SECTION SWITCHING, BCOURSE ACCESS - 2.1.
-For enrollment questions, contact: - Jennifer Sixt: at enrollment@math.berkeley.edu

-- (1) Use e-mail only for quick advising questions. - Thomas Brown: Last Name "A-L" students, thomasbrown@berkeley.edu. - Marsha Snow: Last Name "M-Z" students, snow@math.berkeley.edu. - (2) For in-depth advising, make an appt M-F 10AM-12Noon & 1-4PM via Google Hangouts: - Current UCB students: schedule an appt via Cal Central's "My Academics" tab. - Pospective UCB students: email directly your adviser above (by your last name).

-2.2.
-To switch discussion sections, students must go to CalCentral at

-- (1) https://calcentral.berkeley.edu - The switch will be possible only if there is room in the section. - (2) No access to enrollment: Do not ask the instructor or GSIs to switch you to another section or to enroll you in the class.
-We have no control over enrollment in the class/sections. - 2.3. bCourse Access: is granted only to officially registered students in the class.
+- 3. Enrollment, Section Switching, BCourse Access - 3.1.
+For enrollment questions, contact: - Jennifer Sixt: at enrollment@math.berkeley.edu or by booking a Google Hangouts appt with her through jenucbmath.youcanbook.me/ - (1) Use e-mail only for quick advising questions. - Thomas Brown: Last Name "A-L" students, thomasbrown@berkeley.edu. - Marsha Snow: Last Name "M-Z" students, snow@math.berkeley.edu. - (2) For in-depth advising, make an appt M-F 10AM-12Noon & 1-4PM via Google Hangouts: - Current UCB students: schedule an appt via Cal Central's "My Academics" tab. - Pospective UCB students: email directly your adviser above (by your last name). - 3.2.
+To switch discussion sections, students must go to CalCentral at - (1) https://calcentral.berkeley.edu - The switch will be possible only if there is room in the section. - (2) No access to enrollment: Do not ask the instructor or GSIs to switch you to another section or to enroll you in the class.
+We have no control over enrollment in the class/sections. - 3.3. bCourse Access: is granted only to officially registered students in the class.
 Students on the wait list will not be added to the bCourse site.
 Until registered, you need to: - Ask a classmate to share with you any other materials on bCourses. - The GSIs and I will NOT be sharing course materials with individual students who are not officially registered for the class, join late, miss part of the class, lose materials, etc.